 Dataset Advertising [1], known as internet advertising or online marketing is one of the fastest growing and most profitable businesses.
 One of the datasets containing an advertising dataset can be obtained from Kaggle which contains 1,000 samples and ten features consisting of a "timestamp" column which is expressed as a dataset which consists of month, day, and time [3].
 In the dataset [1], the researcher carried out the pre-processing stage, namely by converting the "country" and "city" columns into unique integer values, performing feature selection by deleting the Ad Topic Line column based on previous research references [7], and performing Extracting date by separating month, day, and time in the "timestamp" column.
-Therefore, there are differences in the features of the dataset of Social Network ads [2] is an advertising dataset retrieved from the Kaggle dataset repository and is a standard dataset [5].
+Therefore, there are differences in the features of the dataset that we used in this study when compared to research [3].
+This allows different results from previous studies.
+The dataset of Social Network ads [2] is an advertising dataset retrieved from the Kaggle dataset repository and is a standard dataset [5].
 In dataset [2], we also carried out the pre-processing stage by converting the "gender" column into a unique integer value.
 Therefore, there are differences in this study when compared to research [5].

 In advertising production, click-through predictions are very influential for the company that places the ads.
 Companies must also know whether the ads are actually seen by the user or just clicked on it.
-In addition to predicting the click-through rate of an ads, the use of the model or algorithm used is also very important in analyzing the clickthrough rate that occurs.
+In addition to predicting the click-through rate of an ads, the use of the model or algorithm used is also very important in analyzing the click-through rate that occurs.